-In relation to any contract award to which the 2006 Regulations apply:-

-(i) The Head of Procurement shall leave a minimum standstill period of 10 calendar days between the date of informing tenderers of the intention to award a contract and the actual award of the contract.
-If any tenderer makes a written request for a debriefing by midnight on the second working day of the 10 day standstill period, the Head

-- of Procurement, in conjunction with the Commissioning Officer must de-brief that tenderer during the standstill period. - (ii) Upon such written request, any unsuccessful candidate or tenderer must be advised of the reason(s) why it was unsuccessful and the characteristics and relative advantages of the successful tenderer. - (iii) The Head of Procurement must allow three working days between the de-briefing and the end of the standstill period.
+- (a) In relation to any contract award to which the 2006 Regulations apply:- - (I) The Head of Procurement shall leave a minimum standstill period of 10 calendar days between the date of informing tenderers of the intention to award a contract and the actual award of the contract.
+If any tenderer makes a written request for a debriefing by midnight on the second working day of the 10 day standstill period, the Head of Procurement, in conjunction with the Commissioning Officer must de brief that tenderer during the standstill period. - (II) (ii) Upon such written request, any unsuccessful candidate or tenderer must be advised of the reason(s) why it was unsuccessful and the characteristics and relative advantages of the successful tenderer. - (III) (iii) The Head of Procurement must allow three working days between the de briefing and the end of the standstill period.
 If necessary the standstill period must be extended to meet this requirement.
-The City Solicitor must be consulted for further guidance on this aspect of the award procedure as required. - (iv) In any event, the Head of Procurement shall, within 15 days of a written request from any unsuccessful candidate/tenderer inform that candidate/tenderer of the reasons why it was unsuccessful and the name of the successful tenderer(s).
+The City Solicitor must be consulted for further guidance on this aspect of the award procedure as required. - (IV) In any event, the Head of Procurement shall, within 15 days of a written request from any unsuccessful candidate/tenderer inform that candidate/tenderer of the reasons why it was unsuccessful and the name of the successful tenderer(s). - (I) The Head of Procurement shall ensure that a minimum standstill period is observed between the date of informing tenderers of the intention to award a contract in accordance with Standing Order 4(7) above and the actual award of the contract in accordance with the 2006 Regulations.